 - Cluster Dextrin has low unfavorable taste derived from starch compared with other dextrins.

-Cluster Dextrin has been on the market in Japan since 2002 as a food material, and is used in sports nutrition, and to improve the taste or physical properties of food.
+Cluster Dextrin has been on the market in Japan since 2002 as a food ingredients, and is used in sports nutrition, and to improve the taste or physical properties of food.

 Uses of Cluster Dextrin include as a component of a sports drink and as a spray-drying aid.